Ekott2006/odin-ruby-recursion/README.md

-# Tic Tac Toe
+# Recursion

 ## Description

-A simple implementation of the fibonacci sequence and merge sort with.
+A simple implementation of the Fibonacci sequence and Merge Sort.
 This is a Project gotten from Odin Full stack on Ruby

 - [Recursion Instructions](https://www.theodinproject.com/lessons/ruby-recursion)